gergogyulai/magneto/README.md

+> [!CAUTION]
+> This branch is dedicated to the **Magneto Rewrite**.
+Builds from this branch are under active development and are **experimental**.
+They may contain bugs, unfinished features, or breaking changes. **Do not use these builds for daily browsing.** Refer to the main branch for stable releases.

-# Magneto 🧲
+# Magneto 🧲 (Rewrite Branch)

 A privacy-focused Chrome extension for collecting magnet links.
-Built with Vite + Svelte + TypeScript and Manifest V3.
+Currently undergoing a significant rewrite with Vite + Svelte 5 + TypeScript and Manifest V3.

-## ✨ Features
+## ✨ Features (Under Rewrite)

 -   **Auto-Detect:** Scans webpages for magnet links. 🔍
 -   **Lightweight:** Minimal impact on browsing. 🚀
 -   **Privacy-First:** Operates locally, no data tracking. 🔒
 -   **Simple UI:** View, copy, and manage links easily. 🖱️
 -   **Safe Collection:** Whitelist sites for trusted links. ✅

 ## Why Magneto?

 Torrent sites go down all the time.
 One day, a link is there, and the next, it’s gone until the site comes back.
 I got tired of losing access to torrents I meant to download but didn’t get around to.
 So I built Magneto—a simple, lightweight extension to collect and store magnet links, creating a personal cache in case sites go down.

+### The Great Rewrite: A Leap Forward for Magneto (Currently In Progress)

+Magneto is currently undergoing a significant rewrite, transitioning from Svelte 4 to **Svelte 5 (Rune API)** and Tailwind CSS 3 to **Tailwind CSS 4**.
+This isn't just an upgrade; it's a fundamental re-architecture aimed at delivering a much better experience.
+The rewrite is bringing about:

+-   **Unparalleled Performance:** By leveraging Svelte 5's new reactivity system, Magneto aims to be faster and more efficient, ensuring an even more minimal impact on your browsing experience.
+The UI is expected to be snappier, and background operations optimized.
+-   **Enhanced Maintainability:** The move to Svelte 5 with its Rune API significantly simplifies the codebase, making it more readable, predictable, and easier to extend.
+This is crucial for faster development of new features and quicker bug fixes in the future.
+-   **Modern Styling with Tailwind 4:** Upgrading to Tailwind CSS 4 streamlines our styling process, reduces CSS bloat, and allows for even more rapid UI development while maintaining Magneto's clean and intuitive aesthetic.
+-   **Future-Proofing:** These architectural changes lay a solid foundation for future growth and innovation, ensuring Magneto remains a cutting-edge and reliable tool for years to come.

-## ⬇️ Installing
+## ⬇️ Installing (Experimental Builds)

 You need chrome 114 or later to install the extension.